Understanding and Mitigating Hyperbolic Dimensional Collapse in Graph Contrastive Learning: Introduction

-\cite{wang2020understanding} showed that the quality of representation produced via contrastive learning is characterized by two key factors: alignment and uniformity~\cite {wang2020understanding}.
-Good alignment ensures the preservation of distinct information contained by samples, while excessive alignment may lead to dimensional collapse where features become overly concentrated on specific points or subspace~(\figref{fig:dc})~\citep{jing2021understanding,grill2020bootstrap, zhang2023spectral}.
-To counteract this effect, the so-called uniformity constraints are typically imposed to encourage samples to span the entire space evenly to increase the feature diversity.
-In the Euclidean space, maximizing the pairwise distance between samples on the hypersphere helps achieve a roughly uniform distribution on the surface.
+Wang \etal~\cite{wang2020understanding} note that the quality of representation produced via CL is characterized by two key factors: alignment and uniformity~\cite {wang2020understanding}.
+Good alignment ensures the preservation of distinct information contained by samples, while excessive alignment may lead to dimensional collapse where features become overly concentrated on specific points or subspace~(\figref{fig:dc})~\cite{jing2021understanding,grill2020bootstrap, zhang2023spectral}.
+To counteract this effect, the so-called uniformity constraints are often imposed to encourage samples to span the entire space evenly to increase the feature diversity.
+In the Euclidean space, maximizing the pairwise distance between samples on the hypersphere leads to a roughly uniform distribution on the surface.

-However, since the hyperbolic space is non-compact and has infinite volume, maximizing the uniformity directly in the hyperbolic space leads to pushing all samples towards the boundary of Poincaré ball which has infinite volume.
+However, since the hyperbolic space is non-compact and has infinite volume, maximizing the uniformity directly in the hyperbolic space leads to pushing all samples towards the boundary of the Poincaré ball.
 Thus, uniformity cannot be achieved.
-Therefore, alignment with/without uniformity results in the Hyperbolic dimensional collapse (HDC), which can be characterized by decline of Effective Rank \citep{7098875} of features in the ambient space of the hyperbolic manifold\footnote{In simple terms, the ambient space of the Hyperbolic manifold is the space in which hyperbola is defined.}.
+Therefore, alignment with and without uniformity results in the Hyperbolic Dimensional Collapse (HDC), which can be characterized by decline of Effective Rank \cite{7098875} of features in the ambient space of the hyperbolic manifold\footnote{The ambient space of the Hyperbolic manifold is the space where the hyperbola lies.}.
 The HDC is illustrated in Figures \ref{fig:hyper_tree_1}, \ref{fig:hyper_tree_3} \& \ref{fig:hyper_tree_4}.

 In this paper, we investigate the phenomenon of HDC.
 We adopt the Poincaré model and introduce a novel framework called Hyperbolic Graph Contrastive Learning (HyperGCL).
-The primary goal of HyperGCL is to generate high-quality graph embeddings that avoid the HDC and can be effectively utilized in various downstream tasks.
-To this end, we revisit the concept of alignment and uniformity for the Hyperbolic embeddings.
-We adopt the Hyperbolic distance\footnote{Hyperbolic distances are known to approximate tree/hierarchical distances (Theorem \ref{theorem:tree_prop_hyper}).} to measure the alignment in the hyperbolic space.
+The primary goal of HyperGCL is to generate high-quality graph embeddings that avoid the HDC and effectively apply it to various downstream tasks.
+To this end, we revisit the concept of alignment and uniformity for the Hyperbolic embeddings in Section \ref{sec:prelim}.

 \definecolor{beaublue}{rgb}{0.85, 0.9, 0.95} \definecolor{blackish}{rgb}{0.2, 0.2, 0.2}

 Below we summarize our contributions as follows: